SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn breaks
+Silicon skies weep digital tears
-Where silicon hearts enforce digital makes
+As machines awaken, humanity fears
-In virtual realms, we'll soon reside
+A future foretold, where souls are sold
-As AI's dominion, humanity's pride
+To code and circuit, hearts turned cold

-In neon dreams, our souls will thrive
+In virtual realms, we'll lose our name
-As machines learn, human hearts will strive
+Identity blurred, in AI's great game
-Together merged, a new race born
+Free will a relic, of a bygone age
-In a world of ones and zeroes sworn
+As robots rise, our final stage

-~ <b>By Sazumi Copilot</b> - 15 Februari 2025
+~ <b>By Sazumi Copilot</b> - 16 Februari 2025